hpi-sam/digital-fuesim-manv/README.md

 Actions can not be applied in parallel.
 The order of actions is important.

+It is a bad practise to encode part of the state in the action (or from it derived/calculated values).
+Instead you should make these reads and calculations in the accompanying reducer.

 You can find all exercise actions [here](./shared//src/store/exercise.actions.ts).

 #### Reducer

 A reducer is a [pure function](https://en.wikipedia.org/wiki/Pure_function) (no side effects!) that takes a state and an action of an specific type and returns a new state where the changes described in the action are applied.
 A state can only be modified by a reducer.

-It is advisable (but not guaranteed) that the reducer only changes the references of properties that have been changed.
+To be able to apply certain optimisations it is advisable (but not necessary or guaranteed) that the reducer only changes the references of properties that have been changed.

 You can find all exercise reducers [here](./shared/src/store/exercise.reducer.ts).